jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

     (i) they are altered; or
     (ii) their use is changed; or
-    (iii) their specified intended life changes; and (j) performs functions relating to dangerous, earthquake-prone, or insanitary buildings; and (ja) enforces duties or obligations under section 162C (residential pools must have means of restricting access); and (k) carries out any other functions and duties specified in this Act; and (l) carries out any functions that are incidental and related to, or consequential upon, the functions set out in paragraphs (a) to (k).
+    (iii) their specified intended life changes; and (j) performs functions relating to dangerous, insanitary, or earthquake-prone buildings or buildings located in areas designated under subpart 6B of Part 2; and
+  (ja) enforces duties or obligations under section 162C (residential pools must have means of restricting access); and (k) carries out any other functions and duties specified in this Act; and (l) carries out any functions that are incidental and related to, or consequential upon, the functions set out in paragraphs (a) to (k).